andrewsunglaekim/promise-returns-async-await-workshop/readme.md

 # Promise returns and Async/await

+> The learning objectives are links to anchors within this lesson plan that try to execute the learning objective.
+Additionally reference links are peppered throughout the headers and content of this lesson plan that contain information pertinent to the where the link is being used.

 ## Learning Objectives
 - [Define a promise](https://github.com/andrewsunglaekim/promise-returns-async-await-workshop#discussion-1---a-simple-promise-35)
 - [Leverage `.then` to handle successful async functionality](https://github.com/andrewsunglaekim/promise-returns-async-await-workshop#discussion-1---a-simple-promise-35)